4321ba/Galaxy_Jukebox/gui/README.md

 pip3 install galaxy-jukebox-gui
 ```

-Alternatively, (hopefully) you will be able to download an executable from [GitHub Releases](https://github.com/4321ba/Galaxy_Jukebox/releases), if you don't have Python.
+Alternatively, you can download a single executable from [GitHub Releases](https://github.com/4321ba/Galaxy_Jukebox/releases), if you don't have Python.

 ## Usage